wpmartin/dremio-local-agentic-ai-workshop/README.md

 As such, make sure you have Docker installed, and if using Docker Desktop you may have to make sure you have at least 6GB of memory allocated to Docker.

-## Setting up a Minio Data Lake and Nessie Catalog
+## Setting up a MinIO Data Lake and Nessie Catalog

 First, let's spin up our services using the provided `docker-compose.yml` and with the command: